W4RH4WK/DIFAS/README.md

-# Dependency Installer for ancient Systems
+# Dependency Installer for archaic Systems

 - tiny set of Bash scripts
 - no root privileges required